longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^

 This is your primary playing surface.
 This is the map where you build your civilization.
-The button for this is shown in :numref:`Map view button` below. :numref:`Client Overview` above, has a good example of the :guilabel:`Map View`.
+The button for this is shown in :numref:`Map View Button` below. :numref:`Client Overview` above, has a good example of the :guilabel:`Map View`.

 .. _Map View Button: